pkrakow/SD5X-Electric-Drum-Light-Show/README.md

 SD5X-Electric-Drum-Light-Show
 =============================

-This repository is filled with love and kindness and arduino code that drives EL lights in sync with drum hits on a Simmons SD5X electric drum kit.
+This repository is filled with love and kindness and arduino code that drives EL lights in sync with drum hits on a Simmons SD5X electric drum kit (http://www.simmonsdrums.net/sd5x/).
 This was a little christmas project I whipped up for my kids.

 You can see a video of the kit with the lights here: http://www.youtube.com/watch?v=O_wOILqH7EU